JSegundo/blog/outstatic/content/posts/debugging-mindset.md

 publishedAt: '2024-08-31T22:09:23.744Z'
 ---

 This post is made from substracts of the book "The pragmatic programmer"

+> It is a painful thing To look at your own trouble and know That you yourself and no one else has made it
+>
+> - Sophocles, Ajax